Getting Started

 If you want to learn more, get started by diving into these concepts:

-Prove your first program - execute your programs on the Valida zk-VM and create succinct proofs of execution.
+- execute Rust programs on the Valida zk-VM and create succinct proofs of execution.